BrandNewCongress/DEPRECATED-website/src/static/site/faq.md

 We’re looking for people from all walks of life and all fields of our economy and society, representing every community, who fit these THREE criteria:

-    They are working people with a track record of serving their communities in their jobs, neighborhoods, religious organizations, charities, etc...
+1. They are working people with a track record of serving their communities in their jobs, neighborhoods, religious organizations, charities, etc...
-    We can tell from their life stories that they won't sell out in DC, because many of their life choices have put others in front of their self interest.
+2. We can tell from their life stories that they won't sell out in DC, because many of their life choices have put others in front of their self interest.
-    They agree with the BNC platform.
+3. They agree with the BNC platform.

 Another way to put it is that we're looking for candidates who:

-    are good at what they do.
+* are good at what they do.
-    are proven servant-leaders to their communities, families, friends. have consistently passed on opportunities to sell out, choosing instead to keep serving their people. have, in general, never held or sought public office. agree on the core of the Bernie economic, social justice, and climate change platform.
+* are proven servant-leaders to their communities, families, friends.
+* have consistently passed on opportunities to sell out, choosing instead to keep serving their people.

-Read more about the BNC candidates that we're looking for.
+* have, in general, never held or sought public office.
+* agree on the core of the Bernie economic, social justice, and climate change platform.

+The main idea behind BNC is that we're NOT going to run politicians.
+BNC candidates are people who actually do the work that keeps our country going: nurses, teachers, engineers, workers, moms and dads, social workers, veterans, law enforcement, first responders, managers and we could go on and on with this list -- but you get the idea!

+We’ve got very high standards for our candidates -- which makes finding them very difficult work! -- and which is why we really need YOUR help!

+We’re looking for people who are good, honest, selfless leaders in their communities, fields, workplaces or religious organizations -- people who are really good at what they do and are trusted by the people they serve.
+There are thousands of people like that in every district.

+But BNC candidates also need to be people who believe that America already has everything it needs to fix our economy, our healthcare system, our schools and our justice system -- and that we can do it by working hard as people together.
+Like the vast majority of Americans, we don’t believe in any right wing OR left wing ideological silver bullet that will magically fix our problems.
+So we’re ruling out anyone who for example believes that simply slashing government will solve everything -- and we’re ALSO ruling out anyone who believes that simply growing government will solve everything.

+Finally, we're looking for people who have the skills that would make them good candidates up against experienced incumbents.
+So they’ve got to be able to talk, and to develop a grasp of all the major issues affecting their district.

+We’re making a list of potential candidates for each district, and then we’re going to twist their arms and convince them to run!

 ### Why don’t you want candidates who’ve served in office before?

 We’re not banning them, we’re just saying that “in general” we want people who’ve never held or sought office before.
 There are a lot of great people in office and seeking office.
 But we mainly want those people who would never think of running for office.
 We want people who live for others.
 Those people do not usually seek out the limelight of political office.
 We are going to need to drag them kicking and screaming into public office.
 The longer our list of awesome potential candidates gets, the more they will inspire each other to run.
 When they see that this is not a vanity project but a real chance to change everything, we'll get their hats in the ring.
 It'll take a lot of work, but that's how it should be.

-Don’t people need experience as legislators to work in Congress?
+### Don’t people need experience as legislators to work in Congress?

 No. Members of Congress should have experience staying true in the face of adversity and bribery.
 Our candidates will have that.
 Moreover, if we get enough seats, then we'll be rendering obsolete the game that's currently played in Congress.
 But seriously, this is not a valid concern.
 No one objects when a governor or big city mayor runs for Congress even though those jobs have nothing in common with legislating in Congress.
 And lots of “successful” Congress people have jumped in with no experience in public office at all, from jobs in banking, real estate and law for example.
 What is the Brand New Congress platform?